 - Samsung has produced several defective items to the market, including an exploding Samsung Galaxy A20e and a malfunctioning foldable phone.

 - Since its inception, Samsung has been led by the same family for three generations.
-Even though maintaining the leadership within the family has provided enormous stability to Samsung, the company can stagnate owing to a lack of new ideas.
+Even though maintaining leadership within the family has provided enormous stability to Samsung, the company can stagnate owing to a lack of new ideas.

 - Samsung’s smartphone sales have been declining since 2017.
 Due to the Chinese market’s price sensitivity, a similar tendency was observed.